hugo-hamon/k-WL/README.md

     * Neighbor information (for 1-WL) or participating tuples (for 2-FWL).
 * **Convergence Detection:** The application indicates when the algorithm has stabilized (labels no longer change).
 * **Customizable Graphs:** Load your own graphs by giving a list of edges
+* **Export Graph:** Save to clipboard the current graph in a format that can be used to load it again in the application.

 ## 🛠️ Getting Started